Anastasia Vedyakova

-Life
+Professional Activities

-Vedyakova was born in 1991 and she began to play the violin when she was four.
-By 1998 she was welcomed into the Central Music School at the Moscow State Tchaikovsky Conservatory, where she studied with Prof. E. Grach and Prof. A.Koblyakov.
+Anastasia Vedyakova was born in 1991 and she began to play the violin when she was four.
+By 1998 she was welcomed into the Central Music School and the Moscow State Tchaikovsky Conservatory, where she studied with Prof. E. Grach, V. Pikaizen and Prof. A.Koblyakov.
 She graduated with honours from the conservatory in 2014.
 Then she studied at the Contemporary Classical Music Department till 2017 when she has become a Soloist at the Philharmonic.
-September 2022, Anastasia received a diploma with honors as a conductor and joined the International Conductors Guild (the US) as the Member.
-She has won 18 awards as a conductor, including the King's Peak International Music Competition (2023).
-She's also the Laureate at the London Classical Music Competition as a classical vocalist (contralto).
+September 2022, Anastasia received a diploma as a conductor and joined the International Conductors Guild (the US) as the Member.
+Currently, Anastasia Vedyakova is a trainee conductor at the St. Petersburg Conservatory, class of Professor Leonid Korchmar, and also a student in the course of Markand Thakar.

+She has won 20 awards as a conductor, including the King's Peak International Music Competition (2023), Brahms International Competition.
+She's also the Laureate at the London Classical Music Competition as a classical vocalist (contralto), II Prix laureate at the competition «Vocal City» (France, 2024), III prize laureate at the «Voice Premium» competition (Belarus, 2023), II prize laureate at the «VoicePemium» 2025.

 She was a fellow of the Rostropovich Foundation.